Encephalitis lethargica: Aftermath

-Many surviving patients of the 1915–1926 pandemic seemed to make a complete recovery and return to their normal lives.
+Many survivors of the 1915–1927 pandemic seemed to make a complete recovery and return to their normal lives.
 However, the majority of survivors subsequently developed neurological or psychiatric disorders, often after years or decades of seemingly perfect health.

 Post-encephalitic syndromes varied widely: sometimes they proceeded rapidly, leading to profound disability or death; sometimes very slowly; sometimes they progressed to a certain point and then stayed at this point for years or decades; and sometimes, following their initial onslaught, they remitted and disappeared.
 It is also known to cause postencephalitic parkinsonism (PEP).
 Though often thought of as a disease of the past, it is still seen in occasional cases today.